On the Total Curvature and Betti Numbers of Complex Projective Manifolds: The Chern-Lashof Theorems and Their Spherical Formulations

 Because our results for complex projective manifolds depend on a formulation of the Chern-Lashof theorems for submanifolds of spheres, we will state and prove these results in the remainder of this section.
 The majority of these results are not new, but they are used in the proofs of our main theorems, and their proofs are helpful in many of our proofs in the rest of the paper.
 We will therefore give complete proofs of these results.
-The reader can also go ahead to the beginning of Section \ref{bettis} and return to these results as needed.
-The total absolute curvature of a submanifold of a sphere is defined as follows:
+The reader can also go ahead to the beginning of Section \ref{bettis} and return to these results as needed. \\